samcaf/ResolvedEnergyCorrelators/examples/README.md

-## Calculating Example RE3Cs:
+# Calculating Example RE3Cs:

-To run a complete example calculation of PENCs, run the following command:
+To run a complete example calculation of RE3Cs after using `make`, run the following command:

 ```bash
 ./re3c_example